vitaltechsol/Phidgets2Prosim/manual/README.md

   - hub5000-2
 ```

 List each hub device server name.
 Found in Phidgets control panel.

-You can change the hub name using the Phidgets hub web interface and use a more descriptive name.
+For Ethernet hubs you can change the hub name using the Phidgets hub web interface and use a more descriptive name.
+For USB cards you can change the name by right-clicking and setting the device label.

 Hubs are initialized here but each instace uses the Serial number to talk to the hub.
 These do not need to be reference again.
 But they must be initialized.

+USB cards that are already registered and used with ProSim cannot be used with this application.
+They have to be fully dedicated here.
+For Etherner hubs that can used by both this sofware and ProSim at the same time.

 ## [Phidgets Inputs](#phidgetsinputinst)